Cbenle/Cbenle/README.md

 ## 👋 About Me

-# Cornelius Benle Tanoel

-Ph.D.
-Student in Statistics & Data Science
-University of Nevada, Reno

----

-## 👤 About Me

-## 👋 About Me

 Starting Fall 2026, I will be a third-year Ph.D. student in **Statistics and Data Science**.
 My research interests include **stochastic finance**, **financial econometrics**, and **data science**, with a focus on applying statistical and computational methods to financial and economic problems.